The Graduate Program

 The progress report must be completed online at Student Services Online (SSOL) by the student and the sponsor.
 Sponsors completing the response to the progress report must be a current Columbia faculty member who has access to a Columbia e-mail account, and who is willing to complete the report in SSOL by the due date.
 If your sponsor is a former Columbia faculty member who does not have an active UNI account, the report must be completed by a secondary reader or by your program’s Director of Graduate Studies.

-Before beginning the progress report, please log into SSOL and confirm that the correct sponsor is listed with your account.
+Before beginning the progress report, please log into SSOL and confirm that the correct sponsor is listed on your account.
 If this is not the case, send an e-mail to both your program’s graduate coordinator or DGS and to dissertations@columbia.edu so that we may enter your current advisor/sponsor into your profile before you complete the report.

 Students should familiarize themselves with both Department and Graduate School rules concerning satisfactory progress.